9seconds/isitbullshit/README.md

 >>>
 ```

-Please step back and be write down that `isitbullshit` differs tuples
+Please step back and write down that `isitbullshit` differs tuples
 and lists since there is not library which decodes JSON arrays to Python
 lists.
-So what does tuple (or set/frozenset) means for that function?
+So what does tuple (or set/frozenset) mean for that function?
 It
-defines multiple choice.
+defines multiple choices.
 So _world_ might be `float`, `bool`, `None` or
 exact `1`.
 Pretty convenient, huh?
-Let's checkout some previous example.
+Let's checkout the previous example.

 ```python
 >>> print isitbullshit({'hello': 'no', 'world': None}, schema)